Our Privacy Policy

 3.2 Necessary Tools and Cookies

-We use a Consent Management Tool ("CMT") provided by Objectis Ltd. ("CookieScript"), Laisves st. 60 LT-05120 Vilnius, Lithuania, to manage cookie consent and display the cookie banner.
+For the purpose of consent management, we use a Consent Management Tool ("CMT") provided by Objectis Ltd. ("CookieScript"), Laisvės st. 60, LT-05120 Vilnius, Lithuania, which also displays the cookie banner.

-The CMT sets a cookie to save granted consents and control the activation/deactivation of functionalities.
-Data is stored until you delete the cookie.
+When you visit our website, our CMT sets a cookie that stores the consents granted for individual services and controls the activation or deactivation of the respective functionalities.
+The data collected is stored until you delete the cookie.

 3.2.2 Google Tag Manager